-With the vision of P4 medicine (Predictive, Personalized, Preventive, Participatory), we develop enabling biotechnologies for:
+With the vision of P4 medicine (Predictive, Personalized, Preventive, Participatory), we innovate in the following areas:

-- The discovery and validation of molecular biomarkers for health care and disease management in biofluids, cells, extracellular vesicles, and tissue samples;
+- Developing lab-on-chips for the discovery and validation of molecular biomarkers for health care and disease management in biofluids, cells, EVs, and tissue samples;

 Our research topics include:

 Metal nanoparticle-enhanced 3D platforms for highly sensitive detection of EVs and proteins